HBAR entropy of Infalling Atoms into a GUP-corrected Schwarzschild Black Hole and equivalence principle: Radial Geodesics of a Freely Falling Atom

-Integrating from infinity, where we impose the initial condition $\tau(\infty)=0$, down to a generic radius $r$, we obtain the proper time for the infalling atom:

 This result shows that the presence of quantum corrections reduces the proper time interval required for the atom to fall from a large distance into the black hole horizon or singularity, as explicitly seen by the positive correction proportional to $\beta$ in Eq. \eqref{eq:tau-of-r}.
-Next, to find the coordinate time $t(r)$ as measured by a distant observer, we use the relation between coordinate and proper times, $dt/d\tau=1/f_{\rm GUP}(r)$, yielding
+(For the detailed coordinate-time integral $t(r)$ and its GUP correction, see App.~\ref{app:geo-steps-t}.)